Hormonal acne, which foods should be avoided?

 For a deeper understanding of the relationship between pimples on the face and stress, read our article on pimples on the face and stress.

-How to adjust your diet to better manage hormonal acne?
+How to adapt your diet to better manage hormonal acne?

-It is essential to prioritize a low glycemic index diet, rich in antioxidants and healthy fats, while avoiding dairy products, refined sugars, and processed foods.
+It is essential to prioritize a diet with a low glycemic index, rich in antioxidants and healthy fats, while avoiding dairy products, refined sugars, and processed foods.

 How do dairy products influence the onset of hormonal acne?

 In the list of foods to avoid for hormonal acne, there are obviously dairy products.
-Indeed, dairy products can contain hormones and growth factors that increase sebum production, leading to clogged pores and the appearance of pimples.
+Indeed, dairy products can contain hormones and growth factors that increase sebum production, thus causing pore blockage and the appearance of pimples.

-To reduce hormonal acne, it is recommended to follow a balanced diet, avoid trigger foods, manage stress, and incorporate specific dietary supplements such as a zinc supplement.
+To reduce hormonal acne, it is recommended to follow a balanced diet, avoid trigger foods, manage stress, and incorporate specific dietary supplements such as a zinc treatment.

 Are eggs good for acne?

 Eggs can be consumed in moderation.
-They are a good source of protein and nutrients, but it is important to monitor their impact on each individual, as reactions can vary.
+They are a good source of protein and nutrients, but it is important to monitor their impact on each individual, as reactions may vary.

-Are there healthy alternatives to sugary foods that promote hormonal acne?
+Are there healthy alternatives to sugar-rich foods that promote hormonal acne?

 Yes, alternatives like honey, maple syrup, and fruits can be used to replace refined sugars and help reduce hormonal acne.